itemis/itemis-blog/README.md

 ![1_SyntaxHighlighting_1.png](images/1_SyntaxHighlighting_1.png)

 **2. Content Assist:** The GEF DOT Editor is able to provide suggestions on how to complete the statement/expression the user has just started to type.
 This content assist functionality can be accessed on any place within the opened dot file using the keyboard shortcut `Ctrl + Space`.
-Depending on the current caret position, only those dot language elements will be offered that make sense within the given context: graph attributes names within a graph context, edge attribute names within an edge context, and all possible attribute values within a certain attribute context.
+Depending on the current cursor position, only those dot language elements will be offered that make sense within the given context: graph attributes names within a graph context, edge attribute names within an edge context, and all possible attribute values within a certain attribute context.

 ![2_ContentAssist_2.png](images/2_ContentAssist_2.png)